RetGal/Dayon/resources/readme.txt

 Linux:

-  You might need to chmod +x setup.sh before executing it.
+  If you want to install from the tar archive, then you may need to chmod +x setup.sh before executing it.

 OSX/macOS: